 Most importantly, everywhere I go and everyone I speak to from the airport security queue to a sushi bar to a night out with friends, I ask about alumni connection.
 I encourage people to leverage the connections they have already to enhance their own life and the lives of others.

 Do you have an excellent alumni connection story?
 I’d love to hear from you!
 Contact me or use the hashtag #TheAlumniWay.
-Sign-up to my mailing list to get regular doses of alumni inspiration!
+Sign-up to my mailing list for a monthly newsletter for alumni inspiration and weekly Alumni Friday tips to build your alumni network!